zenaro147/NeoGB-Printer/README.md

 * Brian Khuu: architect of the Matrix, Game Boy Printer emulator core, BMP image decoder core.
 * Raphaël Boichot: serial protocol and code debugging, BMP and PNG upscalers, RGB led support, hardcore gaming with Japanese kusoge.
 * Cristofer Cruz: 3D model for the GB Printer shell.
+* Herr_Zatacke: support for the Game Boy Printer Web compatibility.

 Want to discuss with the authors or share your art and projects with people fond of the Game Boy Camera and Pocket Printer ? **Join the Game Boy Camera Club Discord**: https://discord.gg/dKND7cFuqM